 The Florida Department of Law Enforcement (FDLE) received an award from the United States Department of Justice (USDOJ) for the Residential Substance Abuse Treatment (RSAT) Grant.
-FDLE will distribute \$2,096,438 in funding under the Residential Substance Abuse Treatment for State Prisoners Program.
-This program furthers FDLE's mission by assisting state, local and tribal efforts to break the cycle of drugs and violence by reducing the demand for, use and trafficking of illegal drugs.
+FDLE will distribute \$2,380,334 in funding under the Residential Substance Abuse Treatment for State Prisoners Program.
+This program furthers FDLE's mission by assisting state, local and tribal efforts to increase access to evidence-based prevention and substance use disorder treatment and reduce overdose deaths.